Cybereason/epic-lab/cloud_setup.md

 # TODO: create a notebook password hash file using some variation of jupyter notebook password.
 # take care though because just running `jupyter notebook password` overrides your local notebook configuration.
+# this tool could be useful: https://github.com/dddlab/jupyter-passwd
+# or this, much simpler and uses notebook: https://stackoverflow.com/a/66065430/221917
+# which can be run like:
+#   python -c 'from notebook.auth import passwd; from getpass import getpass; print(passwd(passphrase=getpass(), algorithm="sha256"))'
+# either way, the file's contents should look something like:
+#   { "NotebookApp": { "password": "<the hashed password>" } }
 jupyter_password_hash_file="jupyter_password_hash.json"

 # enable services
 # note: this change sometimes takes a few minutes to propagate
+# note: enabling compute can sometimes fail on "permission denied"; if it does, try enabling it through the web console.
 gcloud --project "$project_id" services enable compute.googleapis.com
 gcloud --project "$project_id" services enable secretmanager.googleapis.com
 gcloud --project "$project_id" services enable sourcerepo.googleapis.com